Transferring between sparse and dense matching via probabilistic reweighting: Introduction

 The two matching paradigms differ in the sparsity of features and exhibit complementarity.
-Sparse matching in detector-based methods is more lightweight but prone to failures under significant variations in factors such as texture, viewpoint, illumination, and motion blur.
-Dense matching in detector-free methods can leverage more information from the images, thereby being more resilient to these factors, albeit at a higher computational cost.
-In practical applications, where diverse images pose varying degrees of matching difficulty, combining the two paradigms and dynamically adjusting the sparsity of matching according to the difficulty helps to balance precision and efficiency.
-However, the existing matching networks are only applicable within their respective sparsity ranges.
-Detector-based network struggles to improve accuracy through direct matching of high-density features, as shown in \cref{fig:transfer_to_dense}.
-Conversely, detector-free network is designed with their feature sparsity limited to the dense range.
+SuperPoint~\cite{detoneSuperPointSelfSupervisedInterest2018a} and SuperGlue~\cite{sarlinSuperGlueLearningFeature2020a} represent a classic detector-based matching pipeline, where SuperPoint extracts feature points, and SuperGlue aggregates these features to establish correspondences through optimal transport.
+Since SuperGlue typically takes sparse feature points as input, its matching process is consequently termed sparse matching.
+Sparse matching is lightweight but prone to failures under significant variations in factors such as texture, viewpoint, illumination, and motion blur.
+With advancements in computational power, detector-free methods have gained increasing popularity.
+As a representative detector-free approach, LoFTR~\cite{wangEfficientLoFTRSemidense2024a} first extracts feature maps from images using a backbone network, then directly aggregates the features through a coarse-to-fine matching network.
+Since the coarse matching stage utilizes all features from the coarse feature maps, this stage is termed dense matching.
+Dense matching can leverage more information from the images, thereby being more resilient to variations that are difficult for sparse matching, albeit at a higher computational cost.
+In practical applications, where diverse image pairs pose varying degrees of matching difficulty, combining the two paradigms and dynamically adjusting the sparsity of matching according to the difficulty helps to balance precision and efficiency.
+However, existing matching networks are only applicable within their respective sparsity ranges.
+Detector-based methods are exclusively trained on sparse feature points.
+When the feature sparsity exceeds the sparsity range during training, the network encounters generalization issues, making it difficult to directly match the features.
+Among these methods, LightGlue~\cite{lindenbergerLightglueLocalFeature2023a} incorporates point pruning and depth pruning mechanisms to balance accuracy and efficiency, yet its feature points remain constrained within the sparse domain.
+Conversely, detector-free networks are fundamentally designed to operate within dense feature maps, and they lack effective mechanisms to enable sparse feature matching while preserving their original dense matching capabilities.